jackpal/jackpal.github.io/_posts/2008-06-08-I_saw_the_original_Spacewar!_on_a_PDP-1_today.md

 ---
 date: 2008-06-08 03:14
 tags: Space Wars,retro gaming,gaming,PDP-1
+title: I saw the original Spacewar! on a PDP-1 today
 ---

-# I saw the original Spacewar! on a PDP-1 today

 I went to the [Computer History Museum](http://www.computerhistory.org/) today.
 I saw the Visual Storage exhibit, which is a collection of famous